Part 1 – What your membership provides

 – disciplinary proceedings taken against you

-– matters referred to the General Medical Council/General Dental Council (GMC/GDC).
+– matters referred to the General Medical Council/General Dental Council (GMC/GDC), or other regulatory body.

 - Assistance, advice, representation (including legal representation) and access to indemnity for your legal liability to meet claims made against you arising out of your professional practice.
 This protection relates to circumstances occurring in Scotland, England, Wales, Northern Ireland, the Channel Islands and the Isle of Man during your membership of MDDUS, regardless of when the claim is actually made or intimated to you although dependent on the level and category of indemnity cover that you have from MDDUS.

-- Worldwide indemnity in respect of your legal liability to meet claims made against you arising from “Good Samaritan” acts.
-An explanation of what are Good Samaritan acts is provided in Part 7.
+- Access to worldwide indemnity in respect of your legal liability to meet claims made against you arising from “Good Samaritan” acts.
+An explanation of what are Good Samaritan acts is provided in Part 6.

 - If you are an employer, access to professional advice on your legal liabilities, duties and obligations as an employer in the ordinary and usual course of your practice of medicine, dentistry or an allied profession.
 Click here for further details on vicarious liability.